Aswinsrini/leaf-detector/README.md

-# leaf_detector
+# Leaf Detector

-This application was built using Flutter and Firebase.
-The fronted part was designed perfectly to the use needs and In the firebase the Machine learning model was trained and integrated.
+Our application, Leaf Detector, is crafted using Flutter for the front-end and integrated with Firebase, where a machine learning model is trained and seamlessly incorporated.

-## Idea:
+## Concept:
-We are developing a mobile application called "MediBot" that makes identifying medicinal plants, edible parts, and Ayurvedic products a breeze.
-With just a photo or text from the packaging, it tells you everything you need to know.
+We present "MediBot," a mobile app designed to effortlessly identify medicinal plants, edible components, and Ayurvedic products.
+By simply providing a photo or text from the packaging, users can access comprehensive information.

-## How it works:
+## Functionality:

-  ## 1.Plant Identification:
+### 1. Plant Identification:
-  Take a picture of a plant's leaves.
-MediBot identifies the plant and tells you if it has medicinal or edible parts.
-If it doesn't, it informs you that the plant doesn't have medical properties.
+Capture an image of a plant's leaves, and MediBot swiftly identifies the plant, specifying if it possesses medicinal or edible parts.
+If not, it informs users that the plant lacks medicinal properties.

-## 2.Raw Materials:
+### 2. Raw Materials:
-For raw materials like ginger or cloves, snap a photo.
-MediBot identifies them and provides information on their uses and properties.
+For raw materials such as ginger or cloves, users can snap a photo.
+MediBot recognizes these items and delivers information about their uses and properties.

-## 3.Crude Drugs:
+### 3. Crude Drugs:
-For packaged Ayurvedic products, you can either take a picture of the package or input the text from the packaging.
-MediBot identifies the medicinal herb inside, sharing its unique properties, smell, taste, and diagnostic steps.
-It also gives you details on the composition if it's not on the package.
+In the case of packaged Ayurvedic products, users can either photograph the package or input text from the packaging.
+MediBot identifies the medicinal herb contained, offering details on its unique properties, smell, taste, and diagnostic steps.
+Composition details are also provided if not on the package.

-## 4.Information Galore:
+### 4. Information Repository:
-For every leaf, raw material, or drug, MediBot offers comprehensive information on edible parts, medicinal uses, and how they help with different diseases.
+MediBot supplies comprehensive information on edible parts, medicinal uses, and their efficacy against various diseases for every leaf, raw material, or drug.

-## 5.Interactive Chat:
+### 5. Interactive Chat:
-You can also ask questions, and MediBot responds like a friendly chatbot, making it easy to learn about herbs and Ayurvedic products.
+Users have the option to ask questions, and MediBot responds in a friendly chatbot manner, facilitating easy learning about herbs and Ayurvedic products.

-## 6.Image Upload:
+### 6. Image Upload:
-If you have a photo of a plant, raw material, or Ayurvedic product, you can upload it for instant clarification.
+For users with photos of plants, raw materials, or Ayurvedic products, Leaf Detector allows instant clarification through image uploads.

-MediBot is your ultimate guide to Ayurveda, simplifying the world of medicinal plants and Ayurvedic products in a user-friendly and interactive way, and it can even use text from packaging to identify crude drugs.
+MediBot serves as your ultimate Ayurveda guide, simplifying the realm of medicinal plants and Ayurvedic products through a user-friendly and interactive platform.
+Additionally, it utilizes text from packaging to identify crude drugs.